 Tax rates for non-residents are 15% or the current progressive resident tax rate (whichever is the higher amount), for income earned from employment remuneration.

-Numbeo and the Economic Development Board of Singapore estimates the current cost of living for a family of four, with two school-going children, to be at approximately S$9,000 a month.
+Numbeo and the Economic Development Board of Singapore estimate the current cost of living for a family of four, with two school-going children, to be approximately S$9,000 a month.

-If you’re moving here alone, this figure is a lot lower, probably closer to S$6,000 per month
+If you’re moving here alone, this figure is a lot lower, probably closer to S$5,000 to S$6,000 per month

 It’s been said countless times before: how much you need to earn to live comfortably in Singapore depends very much on what kind of lifestyle you want to lead.

-So, if your idea of “comfortable” means a flat in a local heartland with plenty of amenities, eating delicious hawker fare and home-cooked meals using local produce, visiting public parks and museums on the weekends and splurging on family meals at mid-priced restaurants once every week or fortnight, a monthly salary of S$7,000 would be more than enough.
+S$8,000 to S$10,000 per month: A realistic range if your idea of “comfortable” means a flat in a local heartland with plenty of amenities, eating hawker fare and home-cooked meals using local produce, visiting public parks and museums on the weekends, and going out for family meals at mid-priced restaurants once every week or fortnight.